google/zetasql/docs/geography_functions.md

 +   The polygon shell must cover each of the polygon holes.
 +   There can be only one polygon shell (which has to be the first input ring).
-    This implies that polygon holes cannot be nested.
+    This implies that polygon holes can't be nested.
 +   Polygon rings may only intersect in a vertex on the boundary of both rings.

 Every edge must span strictly less than 180 degrees.